Coca-Cola Europacific Partners plc (CCEP or the Company)

 We have recently received certain proxy advisory services reports from Glass, Lewis & Co.
 (Glass Lewis) and Institutional Shareholder Services (ISS).
-While Glass Lewis recommend a "FOR" vote in respect of each recommendation, ISS recommend voting "AGAINST" Resolution 2 (Approval of the Directors' Remuneration Report), Resolution 23 (Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code) and Resolutions 3 (regarding the re-election of Manolo Arroyo) and Resolution 15 (regarding the re-election of Mario Rotllant Solá).
+While Glass Lewis recommend a "FOR" vote in respect of each recommendation, ISS recommend voting "AGAINST" Resolution 3 (Approval of the Directors' Remuneration Report), Resolution 24 (Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code) and Resolutions 7 (regarding the re-election of Manolo Arroyo) and Resolution 9 (regarding the re-election of Jose Ignacio Comenge).
 Consequently, we believe it is important to provide additional context regarding these resolutions beyond that in our Notice of Meeting.

 On the other hand, the report from Glass Lewis recommends a vote "FOR" and concluded that:

-The CCEP Board and management firmly believe the remuneration decisions made during the year were in the best interests of shareholders, aligned incentive outcomes for all participants to reflect performance through the COVID-19 crisis and enabled CCEP to continue to deliver long-term shareholder value.
-Accordingly, the Board and management of CCEP recommend voting "FOR" Resolution 2.
+The CCEP Board and management firmly believe the decisions made in respect of the 2020 LTIP were in the best interests of shareholders, aligned incentive outcomes for all participants to reflect performance through the COVID-19 crisis and enabled CCEP to continue to deliver long-term shareholder value.
+Accordingly, the Board and management of CCEP recommend voting "FOR" Resolution 3.